BBT-DeFi/Tokenization-Template/Staking Token/truffletest/readme.md

 -19.when distributingReward() >> “ERC20: transfer amount exceeds balance” but didn’t occur when withdrawReward()

+21.Beware when the admin set dividend ()

+	1.web3 must pass 400 to solidity not 4 because that will be 0.04%
+	2.if admin pass 4.94932 to web3
+	3. ...

+-22.check if the reward >0 before removeStake in the distributeReward() and withdrawReward()
 Note: three types of editing
 1.//new one
 2.//old one.